 What is ground rent?

-Ground rent is a fee you have to pay to the freeholder as a condition of your lease.
-It is usually a small amount (such as £100 or £200 a year).
+Ground rent is a fee you must pay to the freeholder as a condition of your lease.

 - your name

 - how much you have to pay

 - the name and address of the freeholder